Multi-Task Learning for Sparsity Pattern Heterogeneity: Statistical and Computational Perspectives: Methods

-In problem~\eqref{suppCommon}, binary variables $z_j$ encode the common support across $K$ tasks.
-The constraint $\sum_j z_j\leq s$ ensures that the common support is sparse.
+In problem~\eqref{suppCommon}, binary variables $\{z_j\}_1^p$ encode the common support across $K$ tasks.
+The constraint $\sum_j z_j\leq s$ ensures that the common support is sparse (with at most $s$ nonzero entries).
+The optimization variables ${z}_j$'s do not appear in the objective, and enforce sparsity through the constraints: for covariate $j$, if $z_j = 0$, then $\beta_{k,j} = 0$ for all $k \in [K]$.
 At optimality $\bar{\boldsymbol{\beta}}=\frac{1}{K}\sum_{k=1}^K \boldsymbol{\beta}_k$ is the average of the regression coefficients.
 As a result, the penalty $\sum_{k=1}^K \norm{\boldsymbol{\beta}_k - \bar{{\boldsymbol{\beta}}} }_2^2$ encourages regression coefficients to share strength across tasks.
-This estimator is a generalization of the group $\ell_0$ penalized methods (e.g., see~\cite{groupedL0} and references discussed therein).
-We next relax the assumption that the task models share the same support, leading to the support heterogeneous estimator:
+This penalty has precedents in \cite{bbar_cite} \cite{rashid2020modeling} and \cite{trippa}.
+Estimator \eqref{suppCommon} is a generalization of the group $\ell_0$ penalized methods (e.g., see~\cite{groupedL0} and references therein).
+Removing the constraint that task models share the same support, we get the support heterogeneous (HET) estimator:

-Similar to $\bar{\boldsymbol{\beta}}$ in the common support case, at optimality, $\bar{\boldsymbol{z}}$ is the average of $\boldsymbol{z}_k$'s.
+Similar to $\bar{\boldsymbol{\beta}}$ in the common support case, at optimality, $\bar{\boldsymbol{z}}$ is the average of the $\boldsymbol{z}_k$'s.
 As a result, the penalty $\sum_{k=1}^K\norm{\boldsymbol{z}_k - \bar{\boldsymbol{z}}}_2^2$ encourages the supports of different tasks to be similar, without forcing them to be identical.
-However, the common support problems can be cast as special cases of problem~\eqref{suppHet} when $\delta \to \infty$.
-In practice, we include intercepts, $\beta_{k,0}$, for both problems~\eqref{suppCommon} and~\eqref{suppHet}, that are neither penalized nor subject to sparsity constraints, but we omit this for notational conciseness.
+Note that the common support problem can be obtained as special case of problem~\eqref{suppHet} when $\delta \to \infty$ (in terms of algorithms however, we use a specialized algorithm for the limiting case, i.e., problem~\eqref{suppCommon}).
+In practice (cf Section~\ref{data_apps}), we include intercepts, $\beta_{k,0}$, for problems~\eqref{suppCommon} and~\eqref{suppHet}, that are neither penalized nor subject to sparsity constraints, but we omit this for notational conciseness.